Environmental Engineering (ENVE)

 TTh 1pm-2:15pm

-Study of green engineering, focusing on key approaches to advancing sustainability through engineering design.
-Topics include current design, manufacturing, and disposal processes; toxicity and benign alternatives; policy implications; pollution prevention and source reduction; separations and disassembly; material and energy efficiencies and flows; systems analysis; biomimicry; and life cycle design, management, and analysis.
-Prerequisites: CHEM 161, 165 or 163, 167 (or CHEM 112, 113, or 114, 115), or permission of instructor.
+Study of green engineering, focusing on key approaches to advancing sustainability through engineering design with an emphasis on biomimicry.
+Topics include current design, manufacturing, and disposal processes; toxicity and benign alternatives; policy implications; pollution prevention and source reduction; separations and disassembly; material and energy efficiencies and flows; systems analysis; and life cycle design, management, and analysis. permission of instructor

 MW 1pm-2:15pm